 It took me some trial-and-error to figure out, so I want to share my method and tips for shooting good, high-quality photos at night time in a city like Tokyo that is dominated by bright neon lights.
-Other similar cities where this is helpful would be places like Hong Kong, Seoul, Osaka, etc. Needless to say, a lot of it is gear-related, shooting night-time with a phone or kit lens in a city with that requires lots of dynamic range can be more of a challenge.
+Other similar cities where this is helpful would be places like Hong Kong, Seoul, Osaka, etc. Needless to say, some of it is gear-related, shooting night-time with a phone or kit lens in a city with that requires lots of dynamic range can be more of a challenge.
 But whatever gear you’re using, these tips will help your shots if you’re having some trouble.

 Use the fastest lens and the best gear you have access to